 A challenge for gifted individuals is that they can often be viewed negatively, or pathologically, particularly in educational settings.
 Overexcitabilities and Sensitivities

-Mendaglio and Tiller found, in 2006, the tie between overexcitabilities and giftedness to be somewhat looser than originaly thought, but an awareness of overexcitabilities goes a long way towards understanding that kid who seems to defy explanation.
+Mendaglio and Tiller found, in 2006, the tie between overexcitabilities and giftedness to be looser than previously thought.

 1. Intellectual Overexcitability